 I am seeing many traditional sellers (not banks) using highest and best as well.
 In the past, most traditional sellers may let all buyers know they received other offers, but not officially ask for highest and best.
 Even if a seller does not formally ask for highest and best, I would treat any situation where a seller gets multiple offers as highest and best.

 Do not be scared off by a highest and best situation

 Many buyers do not like it when a seller asks for highest and best.
 I hear buyers say; “I don’t want to get in a bidding war” and they withdraw their offer.
 If you want to get the best deals you have to take part in highest and best bidding wars.
 The worst thing that can happen is you get beat out, so why not try?
 Why not leave your offer the same as your original offer and if you get it great, if not move on.
 For more detailed tips on getting your offer accepted here is a great article on how to make an offer that will be accepted.

 Why do sellers use highest and best when they receive multiple offers?

 Highest and best situations can make buyers mad, but the sellers have a good reason to use it.
 The biggest reason is they want to formally give every buyer notice of multiple offers and give them a chance to raise their offer.
-Banks in particular have been sued a lot and they want to do everything by the book, with paperwork to prove it.
-Highest and best is usually the most fair way to handle multiple offers.
+Banks, in particular, have been sued a lot and they want to do everything by the book, with paperwork to prove it.
+Highest and best is usually the fairest way to handle multiple offers.

 Banks and traditional sellers also use highest and best to try to get the most money they can for their house.
 They are the owner of the house and they have every right to try to maximize their profit or cut their losses.